Federal Reserve Bank of Philadelphia

 CREED, launched in June 2023, is a collaboration between researchers in our Consumer Finance Institute and Research Department at the Federal Reserve Bank of Philadelphia.

-Our mission is to advance research in topics related to regional economics and consumer finance by making economic data available in readily accessible, digital form.
+Our mission is to advance research in many fields, including topics in regional economics and consumer finance, by making economic data available in readily accessible, digital form.
 CREED combines state-of-the-art machine learning technology with deep subject matter expertise to convert natively unstructured data (information in books, images, and other undigitized formats) into readily accessible digital data.

 The CREED research team shares the original analog or unstructured data as well as the code used to recover and clean these data, which are aggregated for use in novel economic research.
 Our collection features volumes of old, often overlooked, and frequently inaccessible data, which have been mined, restored, and converted into unstructured digital and analytically usable formats.